jaredly/jerd/docs/Roadmap.md

 Do they live in metaData?
 I think so.

 - [x] yayy so much goodness.
 I mean the editing experience leaves a lot to be desired
-- [ ] export a pinnable thing, the full dependent env, right?
+- [x] export a pinnable thing, the full dependent env, right? yassssss so good
+- [ ] umm now I really want to be able to persist the slider valuessssss